EnricoDiGioia/EnricoDiGioia/README.md

-# 👋 Hi, I’m Enrico Di Gioia!
+# 👋 Hi, A little bit about me!

 🎓 **Student @ ESPM**
-🚀 Data Science & Business Enthusiast
+🚀 Data Science & Business Student
 🎮 RPG Fan & Video Game Lover
 🧠 Passionate about **Machine Learning** and *The Last of Us*